jundalisay/superb/content/en/research/constitutions/cn/chapter-1.md

 Article 27

-All state organsshall practice the principle of lean and efficientadministration, a work responsibility system, and a system of employee training and evaluation in order to keepimproving the quality and efficiency of their work and combat bureaucratism.
+All state organs shall practice the principle of lean and efficient administration, a work responsibility system, and a system of employee training and evaluation in order to keepimproving the quality and efficiency of their work and combat bureaucratism.

 All state organs and state employees must rely on the support of the people, stay engaged with them, listen to their opinions and suggestions, accept their oversight, and work hard to serve them.